architecture-building-systems/CityEnergyAnalyst/docs/how-to-document-cea.rst

         """

-     # these comments are ignored
+     # these comments are ignored by Sphinx

 You can check if your documentation will render as intended using the `Online Sphinx Editor <https://livesphinx.herokuapp.com/>`_.